University of Strathclyde Faculty of Engineering: Electronic and Electrical Engineering

 The department is located within the Royal College of Science and Technology Building.

 Department of Mechanical and Aerospace Engineering

 The department of Mechanical and Aerospace Engineering is located in the University of Strathclyde's James Weir building.

 Primary research is carried out via its research centres and laboratories in Fluids, Energy, Aerospace engineering and Materials science: Aerospace Centre of Excellence (including Advanced Space Concepts Laboratory, Future Air-Space Transportation Technology, and Intelligent Computational Engineering Laboratory), Energy Systems Research Unit, James Weir Fluids Laboratory, Mechanics & Materials Research Centre.

 Naval Architecture and Marine Engineering

-The Department of Naval Architecture and Marine Engineering is located at the University of Strathclyde's Henry Dyer Building.
+The Department of Naval Architecture and Marine Engineering is located at the Henry Dyer Building.
 The BEng and MEng courses are accredited by the Royal Institution of Naval Architects (RINA) and the Institute of Marine Engineering, Science and Technology (IMarEST) on behalf of the Engineering Council.

 Staff

-Staff Numbers

-As of July 2017 there were 23 key members of staff in the Faculty of Engineering (not including the staff of each department),.
+As of July 2017 there were 23 key members of staff in the Faculty of Engineering (not including the staff of each department).